skylicht-lab/skylicht-engine/README.md

 *Note: iOS Simulator is not yet support compressed texture and hardware skinning.*

 # Build static or shared library
-You can build this engine to library by cmake install
+Skylicht Engine can be compiled into a standalone library to simplify integration into other projects.

 ## Shared library
 ```Shell